 4. Is there a significant relationship between work values and teaching performance of the respondents?

 5. Is there a significant difference in the perception in the level of importance of work values when grouped according to their profile?
+Include a literature review please.
+This helps when discussing your results.

 2. METHODOLOGY

 The study aimed to explore the relationship between work values and teaching performance of teachers at the Archdiocesan Commission on Education (ACE) in Misamis Occidental.
 The research used a descriptive-correlational design to gauge the degree of correlation between variables and provide a comprehensive understanding of how work values impact teaching performance within the specific context of ACE.
 The study involved 229 teacher-respondents from 15 member schools in the Archdiocese of Ozamis for the academic year 2023-2024.
 The Work Values Inventory by Donald Super was used as a foundational tool for exploring and evaluating work values held by the participants.
 The ACE Performance Evaluation System for Teachers was used to determine the level of teachers' performance, focusing on instructional competence, professional characteristics, and punctuality and attendance.